sigmod/sqlpp/document.md

 This query returns:

     [
-      " like t-mobile its platform is mind-blowing"
+      " like t-mobile its platform is mind-blowing",
-      " like samsung the plan is amazing"
+      " like samsung the plan is amazing",
       { "uname": "IsbelDull" }
     ]